Archives: Encyclopedia

 Network Security

 What is Network Security?
-Network security refers to an organization’s strategy, technologies, devices, procedures, and other provisions for ensuring the security of information assets and
+Network security refers to an organization’s strategy, technologies, devices, procedures, and other provisions for ensuring the security of information assets and all network traffic.
+It encompasses all physical and software measures that a business puts in

 Read More »